dhellmann/pymotw/PyMOTW/ConfigParser/index.rst

 automatically substituted in place of the formatting strings by the ``get()`` method.

-Of course, this is old code, written for Python 2.1.
-The ConfigParser module has been improved in more recent versions.
-The ``SafeConfigParser`` class is a drop in replacement for ``ConfigParser`` with improvements to the interpolation processing.
+This is old code, written for Python 2.1, and the ConfigParser module has been improved in more recent versions.
+The :class:`SafeConfigParser` class is a drop in replacement for :class:`ConfigParser` with improvements to the interpolation processing.

-For this tool, I only needed string options.
-The ConfigParser supports other types of options as well: integer, floating point, and boolean.
+For this tool, I only needed string options. :class:`ConfigParser` supports other types of options as well: integer, floating point, and boolean.
 Since the option file format does not offer a way to associate a "type" with a value, the caller needs to know when to use a different method to retrieve options with these other types.
-For example, to retrieve a boolean option, use the ``getboolean()`` method instead of ``get()``.
+For example, to retrieve a boolean option, use the :func:`getboolean()` method instead of :func:`get()`.
 The method arguments are the same, but the option value is converted to a boolean before being returned.
-Similarly, there are separate ``getint()`` and ``getfloat()`` methods.
+Similarly, there are separate :func:`getint()` and :func:`getfloat()` methods.

-The ConfigParser class also supports adding and removing sections to the file programmaticaly, and saving the results.
+:class:`ConfigParser` also supports adding and removing sections to the file programmaticaly, and saving the results.
 This makes it possible to create a user interface for editing the configuration of your program, or to use the config file format for simple data files.
-For example, an app which needed to store a very small amount of data in a database-like format might take advantage of ConfigParser so the files would be human-readable as well.
+For example, an app which needed to store a very small amount of data in a database-like format might take advantage of :mod:`ConfigParser` so the files would be human-readable as well.

 .. seealso::